MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 On a separate PC, perform the following tasks:

-1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which includes the [Surface UEFI Configurator](/surface/surface-it-toolkit-uefi-config).
+1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which includes the Surface [*UEFI Configurator*](/surface/surface-it-toolkit-uefi-config).
 2. Follow the installation instructions in [Get started with Surface IT Toolkit](/surface/surface-it-toolkit#get-started-with-surface-it-toolkit).
 3. Download the [Surface Hub 2S drivers & firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974), **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI**, to use during the new OS installation.

 ### Prepare the SEMM certificate

-Before using the UEFI Configurator for the first time, you need to prepare a certificate to secure the SEMM package:
+Before using the *UEFI Configurator* for the first time, you need to prepare a certificate to secure the SEMM package:

 - **Large enterprises**: Generate certificates using your organization's security infrastructure.
 - **Medium-sized businesses**: Consider obtaining certificates from trusted partner providers, especially if you lack dedicated IT security resources.